DrewOrtego/ArcPy-Samples/Create-Grid-Demo/README.md

 # Create-Grid-Demo

 **Demonstrates**
-* Use of ArcPy to create a polygon feature class.
+* Use of ArcPy to create a polygon feature class
-* Nested for-loops and trigonometry to accurately determine the spatial extent of a feature class.
+* Nested for-loops and trigonometry to accurately determine the spatial extent of a feature class
-* Use of a custom class and functions.
+* Use of a custom class and functions

 **Usage:**